 The first and obvious question that pops up in this regard is how long can a fan run off an inverter?

-As you may have guessed, the answer to this depends on the size/type of the fan (how many amps does it use) and the size of your inverter.
+As you may have guessed, the answer to this will depend on the size/type of the fan (how many amps does it use) and the size of your inverter.

 Power inverters come in many sizes.